 SMS, however, is often distrusted and overlooked – we believe, unfairly so.

-Something which unites most of these businesses across the world is their common believe that they aren’t accumulating as much revenue as they could and should.
+Something which unites most of these businesses across the world is their common belief that they aren’t accumulating as much revenue as they could and should.
 We believe that the leakage of revenues experienced by most mobile operators and the current state of the SMS traffic are indeed connected, but not in the way many operators think.

 Is SMS traffic really plummeting?
 (Spoiler: no)